Dustin Sulak, D.O.

 Dustin Sulak, D.O. is an osteopathic physician, licensed in Maine as a general practitioner.
 He is an expert in integrative medicine, the intelligent combination of conventional and alternative approaches to healthcare.
 He has long been fascinated by mind-body medicine, spirituality in healthcare, and natural approaches to promoting health and healing.
-He is an expert in cranial and biodynamic osteopathy, a clinical hypnotherapist, Reiki Sensei, practioner of chi kung and yoga, and has studied with numerous convention and alternative healers and physicians.
+He is an expert in cranial and biodynamic osteopathy, a clinical hypnotherapist, Reiki Sensei, practitioner of chi kung and yoga, and has studied with numerous conventional and alternative healers and physicians.